 We make no apology for declaring that West Sussex Golf Club is one of our favourite inland courses.
 It is sheer delight to play golf on this charming sandy outcrop of heathland.
 The course occupies a priceless, stunning, undulating site on the northern edge of the South Downs.

 In the scheme of things, West Sussex is a relative youngster, dating back to 1930.
 Commander G W Hillyard who moved down to Sussex from Leicestershire originally discovered the site.
-Sir Guy Campbell and Major C K Hutchison designed the course; these two architects created one of the most natural and aesthetically pleasing golf courses in England.
+A company called Links and Courses was commissioned to design and build the course, where Sir Guy Campbell, Major C.K.
+Hutchison and and Colonel S.V.
+Hotchkin were the principle directors.
+These three architects created one of the most natural and aesthetically pleasing golf courses in England.

 On the surface of it, West Sussex is a short course, measuring 6,355 yards from the tiger tees.
 The first hole, a short par 5, is the only easy birdie opportunity.
 After that, you’ll have to negotiate seven par 4s measuring over 400 yards.
 You will do very well to play to your handicap and it’s unlikely that you will get the impression that the course is short.

 Clearly, this isn’t a championship golf course but it will provide a challenging and thought-provoking round for the very best golfers whilst remaining enjoyable for the higher handicapper.
 The holes wind their way through enchanting woodland, with oak, silver birch and pine providing a pretty backdrop and the heather and the cunning bunkering providing the definition.
 The colours, especially in autumn, are breathtaking.